acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 - For **Runtime** select `Python 3.9`
 - Leave all the other options as default and click on **Create Function**
 - After the function is created, replace the function code with the code from [voting-app-store-vote.py](./01_LABSETUP/voting-app-store-vote.py)
+- Click on Deploy.
+You will get a success message.
-- **Note:** If you have used a different name for the DynamoDB table, change the table name in the code.
+- **Note:** If you have used a different name for the DynamoDB table, change the **Table Name** in the code as well.

 ### **Part-2:** Create an IAM permissions policy and attach it to the execution role of the lambda function `voting-app-store-vote` [View Screenshots](./02_LABINSTRUCTIONS/Stage1_Step2_Part2.md)